Hero

 Can I check if there is 5V present?
 What is the VBUS sense?

-Each of the boards has an IO connected to a voltage divider on the 5V power rail that you can read to determine if there is a 5V power source connected or not.
+Each of these indicated boards has an IO connected to a voltage divider on the 5V power rail that you can read to determine if there is a 5V power source connected or not.
 This allows you to alter your code based on the source powering your board in your project.
 Note: Check the helper library for your board for a function that lets you read the state.

 RX & TX pins are not coupled with the internal USB, what are they used for?